yaikobzeray/dev-journal/activity_log.md

 Debugged Django N+1 query problem using django-debug-toolbar.
 Reduced homepage queries from 47 to 3.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 30 May 2024 — Entry 1

+Configured TLS for gRPC in production.
+Used Let's Encrypt certs via cert-manager on K8s.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*